Athanassios Fokas: Awards

 Fokas received the Naylor Prize from the London Mathematical Society in 2000.
 He was awarded a Guggenheim Fellowship (2009).
 He was awarded a Blaise Pascal Medal and elected to the Mathematics section of Academia Europaea in 2023.
 He was elected as a Fellow of the American Mathematical Society in the 2024 class of fellows.

 Personal life

 Fokas is married to Regina Karousou-Fokas with whom he has two children, Anastasia and Ioanna.
-He also has a son, Alexander, from his first marriage to Allison Pearce.